Photographing splashes is always great fun, especially with coffee! They are dynamic, eye-catching and not so hard to shoot.

 You can use any lighting scheme you like.
 Check out our one light setup or natural light food photography posts for inspiration!
 I prefer one with a backlight as a key light.
 It makes the coffee look shiny and transparent.

-I used two speedlights: the key one inside a stripbox on the right and slightly behind the scene, the fill one behind a large diffuser on the left side.
+I used two speedlights.
+The key one was inside a strip box on the right and slightly behind the scene.
+The fill one behind a large diffuser on the left side.

-You may notice a sheet of paper at the bottom, that’s an improvised reflector needed to slightly lit up my hand.
+You may notice a sheet of paper at the bottom.
+That’s an improvised reflector needed to lit up my hand a bit.

 From there, take a test shot to establish what maximum aperture you can get without underexposing an image.
 That’s all, you’re ready to shoot!

 Take a shot with a hand touching the construction from below.
-Don’t hold it, just lightly touch it.
+Don’t hold it, only lightly touch it.
 Like it’s weightless and you can balance it on the tip of your finger.